 Applying For An SBA Loan in 5 Steps

-Now that you know what your options are, let’s get started with the SBA loan application process.
-Below, we’ve segmented the process into five steps that make it easy to apply for a loan through the SBA.
+Now that you know your options, let’s start with the SBA loan application process.
+Below, we’ve segmented the process into five steps that make applying for a loan through the SBA easy.
 We’ll cover everything from the pre-planning stage to the pitch presentation that you’ll make to a loan officer.

 Step 1: Find Your “Why”